Dental assistants provide supportive dental care services to maintain and promote oral health.

 Dental assistants who are registered and in good standing with a dental assisting regulatory organization elsewhere in Canada may be eligible for registration in Alberta if dental assistants in the two jurisdictions have similar responsibilities and competencies.
 For more information, see "What if I am already certified in another province or territory?" and the Alberta regulatory authority (below).

-To find more information on the certification process for internationally educated dental assistants, see Dental Assistant Registration Process on the AlbertaCanada.com website.
+To learn about certification for internationally educated dental assistants, see Dental Assistant Registration Process.

 College of Alberta Dental Assistants